jmerle/docker-compose-redirect-everything/README.md

 # Docker Compose Redirect Everything

-This is the docker-compose configuration that I use on my DigitalOcean droplet to redirect my secondary domains to my primary one using nginx and [Traefik](https://traefik.io/).
+A docker-compose configuration capable of redirecting secondary secondary domains to a primary one using nginx and [Traefik](https://traefik.io/).
 It redirects both the root domain and all subdomains to the target domain:

 | From | To |
 |------|----|